 Today, is the day.
 It’s the day when more than 45 million people resolve to lose weight in the New Year.
 In every article on losing weight I have come across in the past week either promises weight loss or blames you for not losing weight.
 The ten mistakes you are making when trying to lose weight.
-It’s interesting because we are so quick to blame the person who can’t lose weight rather than the notion that losing weight and keeping it off is almost impossible.
+It’s interesting because we are so quick to blame the person who can’t lose weight rather than the notion that losing weight and keeping it off isn’t supported by research.
+95% of diets fail and weight gain happens within 3-5 years.

 Truth be told our bodies fight back against weight loss.
 Our bodies don’t understand we are intentionally trying to eat less, they just know it’s “not enough.”
 So, our bodies do what they are meant to do in times of starvation (yes, dieting is starvation in the eyes of the body) and try to conserve energy.